 The City of Genoa’s purpose is “..the peace, order and good governance” of the municipal district as defined in the Local Government Act of 1989.
 The City of Genoa operates under the Mayor/Aldermanic form of government with an elected Mayor and eight Alderman.
-The City provides a wide range of services including police protection, water supply, sanitary sewer collection and treatment, storm water collection, public works operations, road maintenance, building and inspection services, development planning and general administrative services.
-In addition to the City Council, the City also has a Plan Commission, Economic Development Commission, Police and Fire Commission, Liquor Commission, Tree Board and Police Pension Board which are comprised of 25 dedicated City of Genoa residents.
+The City provides a wide range of services including police protection, water supply, sanitary sewer collection and treatment, stormwater collection, public works operations, road maintenance, building and inspection services, development planning, and general administrative services.
+In addition to the City Council, the City also has a Plan Commission, Economic Development Commission, Police and Fire Commission, Liquor Commission, Tree Board, Wastewater Treatment Commission, Finance Advisory Board, Downtown Beautification Committee, and Police Pension Board.

-The City of Genoa employs approximately 17 full time employees and 42 part time employees with a 2016-2017 Fiscal Year total operating budget of $5,200,000.
-The City has five departments: Finance Department, Police Department, Building Department, Economic Development and Public Works Department, as shown in the Organizational Chart.
-Staff Operate out of two locations: the Municipal Building (333 East First Street) and the Public Works Building (100 Madison Street).
-See information below to submit a FOIA request.
+The City of Genoa employs approximately 19 full-time employees and 25 part-time employees.
+The City has four departments: Finance Department, Police Department, Public Works Department, and Community Development as shown in the Organizational Chart.
+Staff operates out of two locations: the Municipal Building (333 East First Street) and the Public Works Building (100 Madison Street).
+See the information below to submit a FOIA request.

 Fiscal Year Budget

 The City of Genoa operates on a May 1- April 30 Fiscal Year Budget.
 Each year, the City Council is presented with a budget for Administration to operate off of that identifies community needs, special projects, and capital improvements.
 Below are Fiscal Year budgets of recent years.

 Comprehensive Annual Financial Report

 After the completion of a Fiscal Year, the City of Genoa has an audit performed by an independent firm that specializes in public finance.
 The firm analyzes the accuracy and completeness of the City’s accounting and finances.